Germany's Schaeuble advocates leap in euro integration

 “In the European Parliament lawmakers only from countries directly affected by a given issue should vote on it,” Schaeuble said.

-But he told German radio station hr-iNFO that it would be up to the member state to decide how to revise its budget.

-Asmussen said Europe should take the first steps towards implementing the plan by the end of the year.
-“We must produce a roadmap showing what Europe should look like in the next 10 years,” he said, warning that the euro zone otherwise ran the risk of becoming increasingly unattractive to investors.

-Schaeuble’s proposals coincide with a British decision to pull out of a series of EU law-and-order laws, a move that has pleased the influential anti-EU wing of Prime Minister David Cameron’s Conservative Party but has put London on a collision course with other member states.
+Schaeuble’s proposals coincide with a British decision to pull out of a raft of EU law-and-order legislation, a move that has pleased the influential anti-EU wing of Prime Minister David Cameron’s Conservative Party but has put London on a collision course with other member states.

 Krichbaum said Schaeuble’s proposals did not go far enough, adding that the currency commissioner should be able to impose penalties on recalcitrant countries and that other commissioners should also have greater powers than at present.